| Satisfaction Through Frustration: Why Don't You

 priority.
 This may mean sacrifices, certainly of time, possibly of money and

+even of relationships.
+Do You Have the Training to Write a Book?
 If you had never jogged around the block before, would you sign up for a

 marathon and drive to the starting point?
 If you had never run before, would

 you seriously expect to finish said marathon?
-And, even if you did finish –
+And, even if you did finish �

-instead of having a sprained ankle or even a heart attack – would you
+instead of having a sprained ankle or even a heart attack � would you

+actually expect your time in the race to be good?
 The same is true for writing.
 You need to develop stamina for

 concentrating on a story, for putting words down on paper.
 Yet there are